yohanchatelain/fmriprep/docs/outputs.rst

 of both neuronal and non-neuronal origin.
 Neuronal signals are measured indirectly as changes in the local concentration of oxygenated hemoglobin.
-Non-neuronal fluctuations in fMRI data may appear as a result of head motion, scanner noise, or physiological fluctuations (related to cardiac or respiratory effects) (see Greve et al. [Greve2013]_ for detailed review of the possible sources of noise in fMRI signal).
+Non-neuronal fluctuations in fMRI data may appear as a result of head motion, scanner noise, or physiological fluctuations (related to cardiac or respiratory effects).
+For a detailed review of the possible sources of noise in the BOLD signal, refer to [Greve2013]_.

-*Confounds* (or nuisance regressors) are variables representing potential fluctuations of non-neuronal origin.
+*Confounds* (or nuisance regressors) are variables representing fluctuations of non-neuronal origin.
 Such non-neuronal fluctuations may drive spurious results in fMRI data analysis, including standard activation :abbr:`GLM (General Linear Model` and functional connectivity analyses.
 It is possible to minimize confounding effects of non-neuronal signals by including them as nuisance regressors